spammusubii/Cyber-Diner/README.md

-# ⚡ FutureBite: A Cyberpunk Restaurant Website
+# ⚡ Cyber Diner: A Cyberpunk Restaurant Website
 ## Developer: Justin K

-Welcome to **FutureBite**, a neon-lit, cyberpunk-themed restaurant website from the distant future.
+Welcome to **Cyber Diner**, a neon-lit, cyberpunk-themed restaurant website from the distant future.
 This project showcases extinct foods like burgers, hotdogs, fries, and donuts in a world where such meals are a nostalgic luxury.
 Designed using **HTML, CSS, and JavaScript**, and bundled with **Webpack**, the site demonstrates dynamic content loading using a modular JavaScript architecture.

 ---